Eliana Calmon

-Eliana Calmon (born 1944) is a Brazilian jurist and magistrate.
-She was the first woman to be a member of Brazil's Superior Court of Justice (STJ), a position she held from 1999 to 2013.
+Eliana Calmon Alves (born 5 November 1944) is a Brazilian jurist and magistrate.
+She was the first woman to be a member of Brazil's Superior Court of Justice, a position she held from 1999 to 2013.
 She is also known as the author of a cookbook.

 Early life

-Eliana Calmon Alves was born on 5 November 1944 in Salvador, Bahia.
+Calmon was born on 5 November 1944 in Salvador, Bahia.
 Her parents were Almiro Petronilho Alves and Elisabete Calmon Alves.
 At the age of 23 she married Renato Sá Bernardo da Cunha.
 They had one son before separating.
 Calmon graduated in law from the Federal University of Bahia (UFBA) in 1968 and completed a specialization in Civil Procedure in 1982 at the same institution.
 In 1974, she was approved through public examination for the position of Attorney of the Republic for the Brazilian state of Pernambuco.
 In 1976, she was promoted to be Deputy Attorney General.
 After a public examination in 1979, Calmon became a federal judge.
 She served on the Regional Electoral Court of the state of Bahia between 1983 and 1984, being promoted to the Federal Regional Court in 1989.